rails/rails/guides/source/action_controller_overview.md

 ### JSON Parameters

-If your application exposes an API, you are likely to be accepting parameters in JSON format.
+If your application exposes an API, you will likely accept parameters in JSON format.
 If the "Content-Type" header of your request is set to "application/json", Rails will automatically load your parameters into the `params` hash, which you can access as you would normally.

 So for example, if you are sending this JSON content: